 As the development plans progress, the grade of each tonne mined is therefore expected to rise significantly, increasing the margin per tonne mined.
 See our detailed operational guidance sheet for more information on how we expect grades to increase up to FY 2019.

 Currently tailings production, which involves the reprocessing of old tailings dumps, makes up a significant portion of our production profile.
 The diamonds recovered from these dumps are generally two to three times lower in value in comparison to diamonds recovered from the primary mining operations (either the open pit at Williamson or underground at the South African mines).
-As the percentage of tailings production reduces and is replaced by higher value and higher grade ROM tonnes, our average value per carat at each operation will rise.
+As the percentage of tailings production reduces and is replaced by higher value and higher grade ROM tonnes, our average value per carat at each operation is expected to rise.